tlvaldepena/vectorsurv.org/_docs/arthropod/definitive-test-results.md

 - **Negative**
 - **Presumptive** (in certain states)

-Inconclusive result types are typically **not** considered, including:
+The following result types are considered inconclusive and are **not** considered when determining the definitive result:

 - Inconclusive
 - Other